OmniMol: Transferring Particle Physics Knowledge to Molecular Dynamics with Point-Edge Transformers: Introduction

 \section{Introduction}

 Machine learning (ML) has transformed how we represent, simulate, and analyze complex physical systems.
 Two domains where this transformation is particularly visible are particle physics~\cite{Radovic2018_MLHEP,Karagiorgi2022_MLNewPhysics} and molecular chemistry~\cite{vonLilienfeld2020_MLQM,Behler2021_HDNNP} (alongside related topics like molecular structure~\cite{Jumper2021_AlphaFold}).
 The former pursues the fundamental structure of matter while the latter is the basis for materials design and a number of other highly impactful applications.
-Although different in energy scale, both subjects are governed by quantum theories and share a common data structure: (variably-sized) sets of particles in (phase) space.
+Although vastly different in energy scale, both subjects are governed by quantum theories and share a common data structure: (variably-sized) sets of particles in (phase) space.
 This is a type of structured \textit{point cloud}.
 Our hypothesis is that a foundation model built for point clouds in particle physics will be useful for ML tasks operating on point clouds in computational chemistry.
 By construction, a foundation model for particle physics should improve diverse ML tasks across particle physics, but it is not known if transferability extends to completely different scientific disciplines.

-To test the hypothesis, we adapt the recent \textsc{Omnilearned} particle physics foundation model~\cite{Mikuni:2024qsr,Mikuni:2025tar,Bhimji:2025isp} to molecular dynamics (MD). \textsc{Omnilearned} is trained to classify and generate particle jets, which are a ubiquitous and central component of high energy reactions.
-Physically, these jets emerge from quantum processes related to the radiation from energetic quarks and gluons.
-Due to their prevalence and complexity, jets have been driving ML developments in particle physics~\cite{Larkoski:2017jix,Kasieczka:2019dbj,Feickert:2021ajf}.
-We fine-tune \textsc{Omnilearned} on MD simulations to create \textsc{OmniMol}.
-Along the way, we explore multiple approaches to fine tuning the foundation model.
+To test the hypothesis, we adapt the recent \textsc{Omnilearned} particle physics foundation model~\cite{Mikuni:2024qsr,Mikuni:2025tar,Bhimji:2025isp} to molecular dynamics (MD). \textsc{Omnilearned} is trained to classify and generate particle jets, which are a ubiquitous observable of high energy collisions.
+Physically, these jets emerge from the confining nature of Quantum Chromodynamics (QCD) acting on energetic quarks and gluons.
+Due to their complexity and relation to precision observables of the standard model, jets have been driving ML developments in particle physics~\cite{Larkoski:2017jix,Kasieczka:2019dbj,Feickert:2021ajf}.
+We fine-tune \textsc{Omnilearned} on MD simulations to create \textsc{OmniMol} by exploring multiple approaches to fine tuning foundation models to cross domains.

 Our goal is to develop a machine-learned interatomic potential (MLIP)~\cite{Smith2017_ANI1,Yao2018_TensorMol,Behler2007_BPNN,Schutt2017_SchNet,Gasteiger2021_GemNet,Batzner2022_NequiP,Batatia2022_MACE,Liao2024_EquiformerV2, Qu2024_ScalableMLIP,Fu2025_eSEN}.
 MLIPs aim to approximate potential energy surfaces and their gradients (i.e. forces) at a fraction of the computational cost of traditional methods, such as density functional theory (DFT)~\cite{Mardirossian2017ThirtyYearsDFT}.
 The goal is to enable large-scale and long-horizon MD.
 Given atomic types and coordinates $\{\vec r\in\mathbb{R}^3\}$, an MLIP predicts $\mathbf E(\{\vec r_i\})$, the energy of a given configuration of atoms and $\vec{F}_i(\{\vec r_i\})$, the forces on each atom due to the rest.
 These predictions can be used to `rollout' the motion of a molecule over time.
 Accuracy is necessary but not sufficient.
 MD utility depends on stability, energy conservation (enforced or approximate), and consistency across molecular compositions. \textsc{OmniMol} is trained on OMoL25~\cite{levine2025openmolecules2025omol25}, a large-scale molecular dataset, which provides atom positions in $\mathbb R^3$ as inputs and $\mathbf E(\{\vec r_i\})$ and $\vec{F}_i(\{\vec r_i\})$ in $\mathbb R^3$ as labels.